Field Interviewers Jobs in Kenya – NGO Project

 How to Apply

-Please indicate on the subject line of the email “Quantitative Field Interviewer – PATHOME Project.
+Please indicate on the subject line of the email “Qualitative Field Interviewer- PATHOME Project.

 PLEASE NOTE: APPLICANTS ARE NOT REQUIRED TO MAKE ANY PAYMENTS TO ANYONE DURING ANY STAGE OF THE RECRUITMENT PROCESS.